Professor Sir Peter Horby

 Research on emerging infectious diseases can only be conducted during outbreaks.
 Although virology has improved, a well calibrated and effective public health response is often lacking.
 Epidemiological and clinical research as well as mathematical modelling will give us answers during the epidemics and help us provide better diagnostics and better treatments.

-- Director, Pandemic Sciences Centre
+- Director, Pandemic Sciences Institute

 - Executive Director, ISARIC

-Peter Horby is Professor of Emerging Infectious Diseases and Global Health.
 He is the former, and founding, Director of the Oxford University Clinical Research Unit in Hanoi, Vietnam.
 The unit was established in early 2006 and conducts research on infectious diseases which crosses the disciplines of basic science, medical science and public health.